Win… a Balti Bowl & Balti Spice Kit

 • 1 teaspoon chilli powder

-1. Heat the ghee to a high heat.
-While it is heating up mix the Spice Mix with the vinegar and enough water to form a sloppy paste.
+1. Heat the oil in a pan to a medium heat, add the garlic and fry for 1 minutes.
+While it is cooking mix the Spice Mix with a little water to form a sloppy paste.

-4. Add the Spice Mix paste and cook for 2 minutes.
+2. Add the Spice Mix to the pan and cook for 2 minutes.
 It should now be thick and gloopy.

-5. Add the Base Curry Sauce and the tomato and cook for 2 minutes.
+3. Add the Base Curry Sauce and pepper and cook for 3 minutes.

-6. Add the chicken, mix well and cook for 5 minutes.
+4. Add the chicken and cook for 5 minutes.

-7. Add the garam masala, salt and coriander, and continue cooking until the chicken is fully cooked.
+5. Add the jaggery, tamarind and garam masala, and continue cooking until all the chicken pieces are cooked through (about 7–10 minutes).

 CHEF’S TIP